 - Disseminate, exhibit, or display to minors materials that are harmful to minors;

-- Use an Internet workstation to transmit threatening or harassing material;
+- Use an library-provided Internet access to transmit threatening or harassing material;

 - Engage in any activity that is deliberately offensive or creates an intimidating or a hostile environment;